boldflight/BibleConverter/test_EPUB/output/jer.md

 and that you have rebelled against the Lord your God.
 You must confess that you have given yourself to foreign gods under every green tree and have not obeyed my commands,’ says the Lord.
-[14] “Come back to me, my wayward sons,” says the Lord, “for I am your true master.
+[14] “Come back to me, my wayward sons,” says the **Lord**, “for I am your true master.
 If you do, I will take one of you from each town and two of you from each family group, and I will bring you back to Zion.
 [15] I will give you leaders who will be faithful to me.
 They will lead you with knowledge and insight.
 [16] In those days, your population will greatly increase in the land.
-At that time,” says the Lord, “people will no longer talk about having the ark that contains the Lord’s covenant with us.
+At that time,” says the **Lord**, “people will no longer talk about having the ark that contains the **Lord**’s covenant with us.
 They will not call it to mind, remember it, or miss it.
 No, that will not be done anymore!
-[17] At that time the city of Jerusalem will be called the Lord’s throne.
-All nations will gather there in Jerusalem to honor the Lord’s name.
+[17] At that time the city of Jerusalem will be called the **Lord**’s throne.
+All nations will gather there in Jerusalem to honor the **Lord**’s name.
 They will no longer follow the stubborn inclinations of their own evil hearts.
 [18] At that time the nation of Judah and the nation of Israel will be reunited.
 Together they will come back from a land in the north to the land that I gave to your ancestors as a permanent possession.
 [19] “I thought to myself,
 ‘Oh what a joy it would be for me to treat you like a son!